 The level and complexity of record-keeping required will vary according to the context of the class and the background health status of your clients.
 Particularly where the client group is inherently healthy with no underlying health issues, there is no reason why a screening checklist completed by the clients should not serve as adequate assessment.
 Retaining these assessments and/or a class/client register with space for comments can serve as documentation.

 What does a robust evidence base mean?

 The ‘allied approaches’ pillar allows room for the profession to evolve in the light of new practice developments, but such advances must be based on scientific evidence.
+It is not a pillar that allows members to bring anything and everything under the umbrella of physiotherapy practice.
 We often receive member enquiries asking whether a new kind of electrotherapy or technique falls within the scope of the profession.
 The important thing you must evaluate is whether the proposed intervention has a robust or emergent evidence base for effectiveness.

 You should therefore consider:

 - What does the research evidence say?
 Has this been published in a peer review journal?
 We expect there to be more than one or two quality articles in support of the development.

 - Does the research evidence show additional or equivalent benefits to current best practice?